belle2/basf2/analysis/doc/index-01-analysis.rst

 --------------------------

 You can also save events to your own mDST or user-defined dst (uDST) output files.
-These files are also created by the :ref`skim` but the functonal code is part of :ref`analysis`.
+These files are also created by the :ref:`skim` but the functional code is part of :ref:`analysis`.

 .. toctree:: MdstAndUdstOutput